xmos/lib_awe/doc/user_guide/index.rst

   design

 .. note::
     The ``lib_awe.a`` file is not provided as part of the lib_awe repository for security reasons.
+This version has been tested with AWE Core version 8.D.1.1.
 Please obtain this file from your XMOS contact directly.

 Architecture
 ------------